Open to researchers, students, farmers and entrepreneurs attending the conference

 - Both portrait and landscape format are accepted.
 The size of the posters should be A1.

-- Please register as a poster presenter.
-There are no registration costs involved for this category, but you have to bring a print out of your poster with you.
+- Please register as a poster presenter, you have to bring a print out of your poster with you.

 - All posters must be set up before the conference starts on 10 of September and must remain up until it ends on 11 September.
 Materials must then be removed.